marten-seemann/OXID-Module-Connector/README.md

 ## Installation

 Installing OMC is as easy as installing any other OXID eShop module.
-Please note the [system requirements](https://github.com/OXIDprojects/OXID-Module-Connector/wiki/System-requirements) for this project and read the detailled [installation instructions in our wiki](https://github.com/OXIDprojects/OXID-Module-Connector/wiki/Installation) for more information.
+Please note the [system requirements](https://github.com/OXIDprojects/OXID-Module-Connector/wiki/System-requirements) for this project and read the detailed [installation instructions in our wiki](https://github.com/OXIDprojects/OXID-Module-Connector/wiki/Installation) for more information.

 ## Disclaimer